FleekHQ/knex-flex-filter/README.md

 This should only be used as a last resort for modification of the query.
 It is useful to override/bypass the internal logic for handling query conditions for a column and filter.
-It is an object who's keys should correspond to the column name you want to override its queyr.
+It is an object who's keys should correspond to the column name you want to override its query.

 For example, let's say we want to filter on a JSONB column named `meta` to not contain a object.
 Currently, the library handles not filters using `<>` and this is not always ideal.
 Code: